cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 ![ADR Process](/images/postinline/posts/adr-process.png)

-Let's have a closer look at each task.
+Let's have a closer look at each of these tasks.

 ### What's your problem, dude?

-Developers are good at jumping straight into solution space when we hear about a problem.
+Developers are good at jumping straight into solution space when they hear about a problem.
 Taking your time and writing a clear and precise **problem statement** makes sure that everyone involved in the decision process has the same understanding of the subject at hand.
 It also defines what is in and, even more importantly, what is out of scope.
 Last but not least it should explain the consequences of the decision and the reason for making it right now.

 > # Tip
 > - Make it short: 3-5 sentences should be sufficient.